What Do Maintenance Engineers Do?

-- Proper understanding of Occupational Safety and Health Administration (OSHA) standards.
+- Understanding Occupational Safety and Health Administration (OSHA) standards

-Additionally, the engineers must rely on solid interpersonal and communication skills for long-term success.
+Additionally, engineers should possess solid interpersonal and communication skills for long-term success.
 Depending on the industry, these workers are likely to interact with coworkers from diverse backgrounds, disciplines, and work experiences.

-Finally, individuals seeking a career in maintenance engineering should be comfortable working on-call.
+Finally, individuals seeking a career in maintenance engineering should be able to work on-call.
 Unfortunately, emergency maintenance requests sometimes happen on nights and weekends.

 Organizations That Need Maintenance Engineers

-Large facilities with assets require complex and technical maintenance and can’t run smoothly without maintenance engineers on staff.
-It’s imperative that industrial plants, aviation organizations, and medical facilities have the specialized workers on-call to quickly eliminate costly downtime.
+Large facilities with large asset inventories require complex and technical maintenance and can’t run smoothly without maintenance engineers on staff.
+Industrial plants, aviation organizations, and medical facilities must have these specialized workers on-call to quickly eliminate costly downtime.

 The financial ramifications of unexpected equipment breakdowns can be astronomical.
 According to Information Technology Intelligence Consulting, every hour of downtime costs 98 percent of companies more than $100,000.
-Depending on the incidence, downtime can also be a safety hazard for employees, vendors, or customers.
+Depending on the incident, downtime can be a safety hazard for employees, vendors, or customers.

-For these reasons, the workers focus on performing proactive maintenance on an organization’s most critical pieces of equipment.
+For these reasons, these engineers focus on performing proactive maintenance on the most critical equipment.
 These preventive maintenance tasks include conducting routine inspections and advising on lubrication, repairs, and parts replacement.

-Most maintenance engineers are employed full-time, in-house.
+Most maintenance engineers are employed full time and in-house.
 However, companies sometimes rely on specialized contractors for additional support when needed.

-The U.S. Bureau of Labor Statistics expects the demand for maintenance engineers to grow 4 percent by 2029.
-It also predicts that workers experienced with 3D-printing in the Computer-Aided Technology sector will have superior prospects for employment.
+The U.S. Bureau of Labor Statistics expects the demand for maintenance workers to grow by 4% by 2029.
 Over the coming decade, technicians are most likely to find work in the aviation industry.

 Certifications and Training